RyanHJS/RyanHJS/README.md

 # Hey, I'm Ryan 👋:
-I am a Software Engineer from Vancouver, Canada<br><br>🔭 I am currently working on a full-stack project with Golang and TypScript<br>🌱 I’m currently learning Golang<br>🧠 I love diving into new technologies to broaden my knowledge and develop new skills to overcome real-world challenges<br>💬 Shoot me an email or add me on LinkedIn :)
+I am a Software Engineer from Vancouver, Canada<br>
+<br>🔭 I am currently working on a full-stack project with Golang and TypScript
+<br>🌱 I’m currently learning Golang and Next.js
+<br>🧠 I love diving into new technologies to broaden my knowledge and develop new skills to overcome real-world challenges
+<br>💬 Shoot me an email or add me on LinkedIn :)

 ## 🌐 Find me at: